Dror Feiler

-Dror Elimelech Feiler (דרור אלימלך פיילר; born 31 August 1951) is an Israeli-born Swedish musician, artist and left-wing activist.
+Dror Elimelech Feiler (דרור אלימלך פיילר; born 31 August 1951) is a Swedish musician, artist and left-wing activist.
 He is married to the artist Gunilla Sköld-Feiler.

 Early life and career

 Feiler was born in Tel Aviv in 1951 to Eliezer and Pnina Feiler, and moved with his family to kibbutz Yad Hana in 1967.
 His father, Eliezer Feiler, was a left-wing activist.
 In 1978, he and others secretly met with a group of Palestine Liberation Organization representatives in Bucharest while it was still illegal.
 Eliezer Feiler was tried and eventually sentenced to six months of community service and a IL4,000 fine.
 The fine was paid, but the sentence was never served because, while the legal process was ongoing, the law had changed and it was no longer illegal to meet with members of the PLO.
 His mother, Pnina Feiler, born 1923, was among the founders of Yad Hana.
 She worked with mobile health centrals in Palestinian villages in the West Bank that have to travel far to get access to healthcare and other services until 2015, when she stopped due to her advanced age.
 Dror Feiler served as a paratrooper in the Israel Defense Forces.

 Feiler left Israel in the early 70s to pursue his musical studies in Sweden, where he met his wife.
 Swedish law at that time did not recognize dual citizenship, and Feilor had to relinquish his Israeli citizenship in order to become a citizen of Sweden.
-He studied avant-garde music and its interpretation at the Fylkingen Institut for New Music from 1975 to 1977, musicology at Stockholm University from 1977 to 1978 and composition at the Music Academy of Stockholm from 1978 to 1983.
+He studied avant-garde music and its interpretation at the Fylkingen Institut for New Music from 1975 to 1977, musicology at Stockholm University from 1977 to 1978 and composition at the Royal College of Music, Stockholm from 1978 to 1983.

-Feiler also plays saxophone in the jazz band Lokomotiv Konkret, and founded the Too Much Too Soon Orchestra.
-In January 2004 he and Gunilla Sköld-Feiler made international news with their art installation Snow White and The Madness of Truth, which referred to female suicide bomber Hanadi Jaradat, which was vandalised by the then Israeli ambassador to Sweden Zvi Mazel.
+In January 2004 he and Gunilla Sköld-Feiler made international news with their art installation Snow White and The Madness of Truth, which referred to Palestinian female suicide bomber Hanadi Jaradat, which was vandalised by the then Israeli ambassador to Sweden Zvi Mazel.
 The installation consisted of a long pool of water coloured blood red, upon which floated a small white boat named "Snövit" ("Snow White") carrying a portrait of Hanadi Jaradat.
-She had blown herself up in October 2003 in an attack on Maxim's restaurant in the northern Israeli city of Haifa, killing 21 people and injuring 51.
+She had blown herself up in October 2003 in an attack on Maxim's restaurant in the northern Israeli city of Haifa, killing 21 Jewish and Arab Israelis and injuring 51.